ilentt/xmldata/XML_folder_to_product.md

 - `image` : attribute of product have already defined in `datafile.xml`
 - `5` : position image in frame, value `5` meaning middle center, you can try another value such as `4`, `6` etc.
 - `<ID> & <ID2>` : are current selected product in product panel
-3. After write you need save it, the script will be encrypt and stored in folder `actions`.
+3. After write xml query you need save it, the script will be encrypt and stored in folder `actions`.
 In this example the script will named `200.crpt`.
 To update this script you have to declare in `Place Holder Values` at `load` input text position.

-After all your definition will be similar below example
+More detail document at `InDesign/Plugins/products.html#Rueckgabewerte` After all your definition will be similar below example

 ![](https://i.imgur.com/4kuqr8j.png)